 - 1/8 teaspoon each salt and pepper

-- Stir ingredients together.
+- Mix: ingredients together.
 Cover.
-Let rest a day or two before serving.
+Let rest a day or two before serving for flavors to develop.
 Refrigerate up to a 6 months.